We Can Do It All!

 As to my Chef life, I began cooking at home as a kid age seven, took to it immediately, and my mom started to invite friends over for Saturday and Sunday omelette brunch in "my kitchen".
 My approach to cooking was like painting or writing or making melodies, it was all about the best "note" selections with the right "brush strokes" in all of it.
 I've staffed in restaurant kitchens from Italian, to French, to Nuveaux Pan-Asian and "designer" comfort foods.
-I most enjoy instilling others with confidence in the cuisines mentioned, plus Mediterranean, Mexican / Latin, Healthy, Vegetarian / Vegan, Pescatarian, etc, and teach basic prep skills, knife skills, soups, sauces, roasting, braising, grilling, a little baking, and desserts.
+I enjoy instilling kitchen confidence.
+I'll also teach Mediterranean, Mexican / Latin, Healthy, Vegetarian / Vegan, Pescatarian, etc, and basic prep skills, knife skills, soups, sauces, a little baking, and desserts.

 I enjoy being a part of helping those in what can turn out to be some of the most noble of life pursuits; the creative life that most changes our internal level of esteem, to our imagination, to our vision of the world around, to our relations and ultimately our position in a creative life on a creative life's terms and a new freedom in loving what that is, as it is, in what fosters gratitude and the empowerment to creative self actualization.

-I do a LOT of creative inquiry, and look & listen for the talents some of us tend to have hidden habitually, to uncover and discover what will best serve the artist in advancing growth, confidence and spirit.
+I make a LOT of creative inquiry, and to look & listen for the talents some of us tend to have hidden habitually, to uncover and discover what will best serve the artist in advancing growth, confidence and spirit.

-Just that I've studied and worked at all of it professionally, that's all ... other than that I'm just kind of a naturally artistic goofball, lol.
+I've studied and worked at all of it professionally, that's the substance of what I draw upon for directing others, helping, fostering, based on real practical experiential knowledge ... other than that I'm just kind of a naturally artistic goofball 😉.

 Not really, I like to help as much as I can, I like to work with people where they're at, rather than where they think they should be, and will be, we'll tread all of that ground as we progress.